snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 | Ikea Brimnes [4-drawer chests](https://www.ikea.com/us/en/p/brimnes-4-drawer-chest-white-20572833) and [nightstands](https://www.ikea.com/us/en/p/brimnes-nightstand-white-10234942/) (SOLD)                          | +$200.00              |
 | **TOTAL**                                                                                                                                                                                                             | **$8369.76**          |

-Setting up our kid's room was the last piece of the **Big Move of 2025!** To move our bedroom upstairs into the [master bedroom](../2025-03-15-master-bedroom) :bed:, we [built a custom wardrobe](../2025-03-01-wardrobe) :shirt: :dress: and [redesigned our living room](../2025-04-12-living-room) to accommodate the relocated sleeper sofa :couch_and_lamp:. *Time to enjoy our new space!* :yellow_heart: :blue_heart: :orange_heart: :green_heart:
+Setting up our kid's room was the last big project of our **Big Move of 2025!** To relocate our bedroom upstairs into the [master bedroom](../2025-03-15-master-bedroom) :bed:, we [built a custom wardrobe](../2025-03-01-wardrobe) :shirt: :dress: and [redesigned our living room](../2025-04-12-living-room) to accommodate the relocated sleeper sofa :couch_and_lamp:. *Time for the family to enjoy our new space!* :yellow_heart: :blue_heart: :orange_heart: :green_heart: